 How are wrongdoings disclosed by employees?

 Employees can make a disclosure or seek advice about making a disclosure through the Public Interest Disclosure Commissioner, their deputy minister or immediate supervisor.
-Some departments within the Government of Yukon may also have their own formal procedures to assist employees in applying the Act.
+All Government of Yukon departments, and most corporations, have adopted guidelines to assist employees, supervisors and chief executives in applying the Act.

 How are employees protected from reprisal?